netguru/create-react-app/README.md

 How to use it?
 Since there is no global scope we need to implicitly import our variables/mixins etc. Check the `src/Components/App/style.scss` file.
 On the first line it imports the shared styles with variables and mixins.

 #### 4. How do I import global styles from third-party packages?
 Importing any stylesheet from JS (with CSS Modules enabled) will convert class names into unique identifiers.
 By design, this prevents them from being used for global styles.
-If you have, say, a third-party component that provides some "regular" SCSS/CSS code, you will want to, instead, import it from an SCSS file like so:
+If you have, say, a third-party component that provides some "regular" SCSS/CSS code, you will want to import it from an SCSS file instead, like so:
 ```
 :global {
   @import '~react-select/dist/react-select';